ericaltenburg/projectInsight/README.md

 A classic case of: because you told me what to do, I'm not going to do.

-Sure, there might be better ways of doing this, but I have a tendency to make things very complicated so why stop now :)
+Sure, there might be better ways of doing this, but I have a tendency to make things very complicated so why stop now :) Plus, I get to code more things as a result.

 Let's see if this works!
 I'll try and compile my future screen-times in a nice little graph that's easy on the eyes.